Saturday, 31 October 2009

 Physical Representations of the Alter Ego in Effect

 In the film Adulthood, they use a lot of visual representation of how their mindset is, this is done by using argumentative language and body language as well as physical acts of violence.
-An example of this is where two of the characters are discussing the deal they have made to kill someone for money, one agrees and one doesn’t, they begin
+An example of this is where two of the characters are discussing the deal they have made to kill someone for money, one agrees and one doesn’t, they begin and argue and without notice, one of the characters beings to fight the other character which leads to him being hit with a brick, these two characters were friends but ones alter ego got the better of him which resulted on harming his friend for no apparent reason.

 In our music video however we preferred to use visual representations rather then physical acts of violence, we did this using darkness and a visual human being, being represented as the alter ego in his mind.
 By doing this we can create an influence over the main character and persuade him to do evil things.
 The alter ego has a mask on that creates a horrific effect on the viewers as they do not know what this person is, rather then who the person is.
 By using the kidnapping scene in our video, we managed to create the effect of a sub conscience world in his mind where the mina character is literally being held captive by his alter ego and is struggling to escape.